 Fire Flow Program

-In 2012 the Marin Water Board of Directors approved extending the $75 annual fire flow fee through 2031.
-The fee will fund water system improvements including replacing aging pipes and seismic stabilization/retrofits at pump stations and pipe bridges.
+In place through 2031, the fee pays for water system improvements, including replacing aging pipes and seismic stabilization/retrofits at pump stations and pipe bridges.
 (Review exemptions for the fire flow fee).